 The term aptitude testing covers a huge range of assessments used to understand an individual.
-At eras, we offer different tests to remove any potential bias in the recruitment process and to support the training, learning, and development within your organisationDiscover The eras Aptitude Tests
+At eras, we offer different tests to remove any potential bias in the recruitment process and to support the training, learning and development within your organisation:

 Suitable for a range of individuals from graduate level right through to senior management, managerial and professional aptitude tests, like numerical reasoning (MNR1) and verbal reasoning (MVR1), are used to test a candidate's ability to interpret and reason.

-Certain industries such as manufacturing, production, warehousing, and logistics require certain skills.
-Our range of operative aptitude tests uses assessments including following instructions (OSF1), mechanical understanding (OSM1), and using numbers (OSN1) to highlight desirable traits in candidates.
+Certain industries such as manufacturing, production, warehousing and logistics require certain skills.
+Our range of operative aptitude tests use assessments including following instructions (OSF1), mechanical understanding (OSM1) and using numbers (OSN1) to highlight desirable traits in candidates.